dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 At a big mansion on the beach, the phone rang.
 This was not unusual.
 Constituents never actually called Mayor Harrison Snyder, despite his platform of availability.
 He didn’t wield any actual power.
 But his friends called him.

-However, today Truman was trying to get a hold of the mayor, and since the mayor knew he couldn’t do anything about Truman’s problem, he was avoiding him every way he knew how.
-After he had arrived at the office, he had simply left through the Disney tunnels and not come back.
+Today however, Truman was trying to get a hold of the mayor, and since the mayor knew he couldn’t do anything about Truman’s problem, he was avoiding him every way he knew how.
+After he had arrived at the office, he had left through the Disney tunnels and not come back.
 He trusted that Truman would simply be mystified.

 He heard his wife, Charlotte, answer the phone.